alinstein/Face_generation/README.md

 ## Getting Started

-The code for the project implemented using ADMM is in file "Generate_celeb_faces_.ipynb".
+The code for the project is in file "Generate_celeb_faces_.ipynb".

 ### Results